-THE TEXT OF THE AGREEMENT BETWEEN AUSTRIA AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+THE TEXT OF THE AGREEMENT BETWEEN IRELAND AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text [1] of the Agreement, and of the Protocol thereto, between the Republic of Austria and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-Members will be informed of the entry into force of the Agreement pursuant to Article 25 thereof by an addendum to this document.
+- 1. The text [1] of the Agreement and of the two Protocols thereto, between Ireland and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
+The Agreement entered into force on 29 February 1972, the date on which the Agency received the notification provided for in Article 24.
+The Protocols entered into force on the same date, pursuant to Article II thereof.

-^[1] The footnotes to the text have been added in the present information circular.
+^[1] The footnotes to the text have been added to the present information circular.